brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		Returns the link-transformed version of ``x``.

-.. function:: logpdf(d::MCMCDependent, transform::Bool=false)
+.. function:: logpdf(d::Dependent, transform::Bool=false)

 	Evaluate the log-density function for a node.
 In this method, no density function is assumed for the node, and a constant value of 0 is returned.
-This method function may be redefined for subtypes of ``MCMCDependent`` that have distributional specifications.
+This method function may be redefined for subtypes of ``Dependent`` that have distributional specifications.

 	**Arguments**